Glossary of Terms

 Practicum: Another word for internship.

-Prerequisite: Certain courses you must successfully complete before enrolling in a specific course.
-You must satisfy prerequisites, and other stated conditions, before enrolling in a course, or have permission from an instructor to waive the prerequisites.
-It is your responsibility to be certain you have the approved prerequisites.
+Prerequisite: Certain courses students must successfully complete before enrolling in a specific course.
+Students must satisfy prerequisites, and other stated conditions, before enrolling in a course, or have permission from an instructor to waive the prerequisites.
+It is the students responsibility to be certain they have the approved prerequisites.

-Program (also curriculum): A group of courses you must take in order to earn a degree or certificate.
+Program (also curriculum): A group of courses students must take in order to earn a degree or certificate.

-Registration: Each semester you register for specific courses for the next semester, pay tuition, etc.
+Registration: Each semester students register for specific courses for the next semester, pay tuition, etc.

-Required Courses: You must take these to earn your degree.
+Required Courses: Courses students must take to earn a degree.
 Failed courses must be repeated.

 School: See Departments.